rabbitboots/quick_print/README.md

 ### qp:setPosition

 Moves the cursor to an arbitrary position, relative to the origin.
-Resets kerning memory.
+Clears kerning memory and invalidates tab stop state.

 `qp:setPosition(x, y)`

 * `x`: X position, relative to `qp.origin_x`.
+* `y`: Y position, relative to `qp.origin_y`.

+### qp:setXPosition

+Moves the cursor to an arbitrary horizontal position, relative to the origin.
+Clears kerning memory and invalidates tab stop state.

+`qp:setXPosition(x)`

+* `x`: X position, relative to `qp.origin_x`.

+### qp:setYPosition

+Moves the cursor to an arbitrary vertical position, relative to the origin.
+Does not clear kerning memory or tab stop state.

+`qp:setYPosition(y)`

 * `y`: Y position, relative to `qp.origin_y`.